 - Asian Ginseng — Asian Ginseng has been used in Chinese medicine for thousands of years, and today is one of the most common supplements, used for its ability to help with increasing resistance to environmental stress and for improving overall well-being, along with revitalizing energy levels.
 Today, ginseng is also used for nutritive, restorative, and long-term purposes.
 Herbalists classify it as an adaptogen, that enhances homeostasis and counteracts negative effects brought on by stressors.
 Asian ginseng is also known as Korean ginseng and Panax ginseng.

 - Gotu Kola Leaf (Centella Asiatic) — Gotu Kola Leaf, a half-moon shaped leaf, is found in tropical, wet areas.
 The plant has been used for its benefits for thousands of years in Africa, India, and China.
 Many cultures still use the leaves as an herb in food.
 Recent studies have found the supplement to have a calming effect which can be beneficial in dealing with occasional anxiety and nervousness.
-Another way Gotu Kola Leaf can protect the brain and may improve mood, is by reducing the effects of free radicals.
+Another way Gotu Kola Leaf may protect the brain and improve mood is by reducing the effects of free radicals.

 - 5-HTP — 5-HTP, standing for 5-Hydroxytryptophan, is a naturally occurring amino acid.
 However, the chemical can also be produced from the seeds of an African plant known as Griffonia simplicifolia.
 5-HTP increases the production of the chemical serotonin in the brain and central nervous system.
 The supplement is commonly used for neurotransmitter support and to promote balanced serotonin levels, along with positive mood.